FutureBoards Corporate Governance Summit

 We bring together local and global voices of leaders, investors, CEOs, board chairs, politicians, regulators and academics to exchange insights, thoughts and ideas on how business owners and governing bodies can best respond to expectations and scrutiny from stakeholders in order to ensure long-term value creation.
 We will take a closer look on how investors and boards contribute to achieve the UN Global Compact Sustainability Development Goals.

-Whilst the changing economic climate of the 4th industrial revolution remains on top of the corporate agenda, other challenges such as geopolitical unrest, climate change and financial instability are also deeply effecting the corporate world
+Whilst the changing economic climate of the 4th industrial revolution remains on top of the corporate agenda, other challenges such as geopolitical unrest, climate change and financial instability are also deeply affecting the corporate world

 Meanwhile, flying in on the banners of sustainability, responsibility and long-term value, along come new perspectives on the purpose of companies that re-define their role in society.
 Higher expectations of responsibility are therefore placed on the shoulders of company owners, boards and management, which pose fundamental questions about the future work of boards.